cyber-valley/cvland/pages/bootcamp.md

 icon:: 🏕️

-- 14 day educational program
+- 14 day eduhealth program
 - for creators of autonomous societies and network states
 - place: [[citadel genesis]], [[cyber valley]], [[bali]]
 - starts on the new and full moon